TheSandeepRaj/Basic-Projects/README.md

 # Welcome!
 ### Some Basic Projects:

-Hi, this is the place where I put some some frequently seen basic/beginners projects I have done.
+Hi, this is the place where I put some common beginners projects I have done.